 Students are NOT ALLOWED to :

-Students are required to raise their hand before communicating with the Invigilator.
+Students must raise their hand before communicating with the Invigilator.
 Questions pertaining to the meaning or interpretation of an examination question will not be answered.

 At the end of the examination :

 Students are NOT allowed to remove any unused answer booklets, stationery items and equipment belonging to the Polytechnic from the examination room except the question paper, unless otherwise specified.